This is the featured image of the Make Your Track Louder by Using Multiple Limiters blog article.

 ~Full Mix - Full Mastering Chain

-The idea behind this technique is that instead of using one limiter, you can use two.
-It’s similar to the concept of compressing in stages, but instead, you’re limiting.
+The idea behind this technique is to use two limiters instead of one.
+It's similar to the concept of compressing in stages, but you're limiting.
 We will essentially be dividing up the limiting process into two steps.
-The first one is going to tame any rough transients that are popping out in the mix.
-Often it will tame instruments like drums or synths.
-The second limiter, not having to deal with many rough transients, will allow you to get more overall volume.
-Let’s take a look at our effect chain on the master channel.
+The first one will tame any rough transients popping out in the mix.
+Often, it will tame instruments like drums or synths.
+The second limiter, not having to deal with many rough transients, will give you more overall volume.
+Let's take a look at our effect chain on the master channel.

 This is a screenshot of my mix showing a compressor and limiter No.1 that I used on the master channel.

 The Kramer PIE compressor by Waves Audio is the first effect, as shown in the picture above.
-It’s essentially a “glue” compressor set to work with a small amount of gain reduction (one up to two dB’s).
+It's essentially a "glue" compressor set to work with a slight gain reduction (one to two dBs).
 After the compressor, we can see the first limiter in our effect chain, FabFilter Pro L-2.
-As you can see, we’ve set the attack time to around 12 ms. This tames some of the heavier transients in the mix.
-We’ve also set the release time to a medium range, and the output to -0.1 dB, on the right.
-This limiter’s gain reduction sits at+12 dB, which can seem shocking, but there is still a lot of headroom in this mix.
-Now, let’s move to forward.
+As you can see, we've set the attack time to around 12 ms. This tames some of the heavier transients in the mix.
+We've also set the release time to a medium range and the output to -0.1 dB on the right.
+This limiter's gain reduction sits at +12 dB, which can seem shocking, but this mix still has a lot of headroom.
+Now, let's move to forward.

 This is a screenshot of my mix showing an EQ and limiter No.2 that I used on the master channel.

-The next effect in our master chain is an EQ, where we have boosted mid-range frequencies by 4.5 dB.
-After that, as you can see, we’ve used the Fab Filter limiter again as the last effect on the chain.
-However, we have a completely different attack setting for this one, much longer.
-It’s worth mentioning that optimal settings for the attack depend on the tempo of your track, the genre of music, and the type of mix you’re working on.
-The gain reduction here is around -6 dB, and we’ve achieved an overall loudness of around -8 LUFS (short term).
+The following effect in our master chain is an EQ, where we have boosted mid-range frequencies by 4.5 dB.
+After that, as you can see, we've used the Fab Filter limiter again as the last effect on the chain.
+However, this one has an entirely different attack setting, much longer.
+It's worth mentioning that optimal settings for the attack depend on the tempo of your track, the genre of music, and the type of mix you're working on.
+The gain reduction here is around -6 dB, and we've achieved an overall loudness of around -8 LUFS (short-term).

 ~Full Mix - Full Mastering Chain